These sites could soon become national parks

 A study, like any of those listed above, doesn’t guarantee the site will become a national park – only an act of Congress can make that happen.

-While becoming the newest member of the NPS can be an honorable moment, it can also be a sign of a great need to protect the site.
+While becoming the newest member of the NPS can be an honorable moment, it can also signify a great need to protect the site.

 “Additions as a new park will not usually be recommended if another arrangement can provide adequate resource protection, management, and opportunity for public enjoyment,” Kupper explains.
 This might include a site being affiliated with NPS but managed by other agencies as part of a cooperative agreement.